There are three types of federal financial aid:

 Students who submitted their FAFSA app and Dream App before March 2nd will be able to check the status of their Cal Grant on the webgrants4students.org website.
 Once the student has completed all task on the Cal Grant website their Cal Grant will appear on their Financial Aid Portal on Corsair Connect before we disburse checks to the students.

-- Cashiers Office sends out refund checks for any student with a negative Balance amount after the refund deadline for that semester.
-The checks take 7 to 10 days to be mailed.
+- Cashiers Office sends out refunds for any student with a negative Balance amount after the refund deadline for that semester.
+The refunds take approximately 7-10 days to be received through BankMobile.

 - Please check your Fee Assessment on Corsair Connect under the Enrollment tab to see if you have a Negative